DoDGOSS/ozp-bootstrap-sass/README.md

 To convert our version of the bootstrap less found [here](https://github.com/ozone-development/bootstrap) you have to use Docker and a rails image to run a convert script provided by bootstrap-sass official.
 The script that you'll run (convert.rb) is already configured to pull from this repository, no additional configuration is required.

 1. Install [docker](http://docker.com)
-1. Pull the rails docker repository `docker pull rails`
+1. Pull the rails docker repository `docker pull ozplatform/bootstrap-sass`
-1. `docker run -i -t -v $(pwd):/tmp/bootstrap rails /bin/bash`
+1. `docker run -i -t -v $(pwd):/tmp/bootstrap ozplatform-sass`
-1. `gem install sass term-ansicolor`
-1. `cd /tmp/bootstrap`
-1. `rake convert`
-1. `exit` will get you out of the container.

 This has updated all changed files in the scss (found under assets).
+To make these available to all projects with ozp-bootstrap as a dependency, push to master.